Quick Links

 Manual Or Automated Rules For PO Creation

-Based on the structure of your team, you might or might not want to automate the process of converting a requisition into a purchase order.
+Based on the structure of your team, you may or may not want to automate the process of converting a requisition into a purchase order.

 For example, some companies have internal stock of items like office supplies.
 So once the user enters the requisition, all that needs to be done is to issue the item to the employee.